National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/practices.md

 #### Approach {#sec-practices-design-admin-approach}

 Several tools provide checklists a researcher can follow to ensure their work will be publishable.
-The previously mentioned Protocol Pad, for example, guides researchers through protocol development, and is integrated with other N3C tooling to capture relationships to teams, researchers, and artifacts such as concept sets, analyses, and datasets.
+The previously mentioned [Protocol Pad:RWE](https://unite.nih.gov/workspace/module/view/latest/ri.workshop.main.module.d7099409-b81d-4d17-951c-399b1b2f7c6f), for example, guides researchers through protocol development, and is integrated with other N3C tooling to capture relationships to teams, researchers, and artifacts such as concept sets, analyses, and datasets.
 STaRT-RWE [@wang_2021] provides a more expansive methodological checklist. @tbl-practices-start-1